hwittich/PopSim/README.md

 # PopSim
 A population simulator created as a final project for COMP170 - Object Oriented Programming With Dr. Eric Chan-Tin at Loyola University Chicago.
+This project was written with Java using the IDE, Eclipse.
+I have included all of the .java files I wrote for this project in this repo.

 ## Introduction